RishiAc/MultiAgent_ML/README.md

 Creating a dashboard to control several robotic platforms through ROS, simplifying multi-agent machine learning

+The main functionality comes from running the multiTurtle_slam.py file, where you can specify the number of robots you wish to spawn.
+Then run the MoveCoordinate.py file where you can specify coordinates for each robot to move to.

 For this project we used ROS Noetic with Rviz and Turtlebot3

 Changes: Wanted to modify robot files to enable multi robot navigation.
 So main files that needed editing were the files in navigation: move_base, turtlebot3_navigation, and amcl